How to Care for Succulents: Our Ultimate Care & Buying Guide

 Signs your plants aren’t getting the right amount of light:

 Hip Tip: If you’ve accidentally placed your succulent in poor lighting and need to move it into a brighter location, be cautious.
 Suddenly moving your plant into bright sunlight can roast it.
-For best results, gradually move your succulent from shade to sun one phase at a time.
+Gradually move your succulent from shade to sun one phase at a time for best results.
 (Varieties most at risk for sun damage include solid green, pale, or variegated succulents.)

 8. How much water does my succulent need?

-If you’re the kind of person who’s always forgetting to water your plants, succulents are probably perfect for you!
-The top mistake many people make with succulents (and a lot of plants in general) is over-watering them.
+If you’re the kind of person who always forgets to water your plants, succulents are probably perfect for you!
+The top mistake many people make with succulents (and many plants in general) is overwatering them.

 Water indoor succulents every 10-14 days and outdoor succulents every 7-10 days.

-• For larger, more established succulents: Saturate soil completely (enough that the water flows from the pot’s drainage hole.)
+- For larger, more established succulents: Saturate the soil completely (enough that the water flows from the pot’s drainage hole.)

 The next time you water will depend on the soil.
 If the soil hasn’t had the proper time to dry out completely since your last watering, wait and continue checking until it feels completely dry before watering again.

-If you’re watering your plant too much, some of its leaves may look see-through or feel mushy.
-If you’re not watering it enough, its leaves will start to look wrinkly or pruney.
+If you water your plant too much, some of its leaves may look see-through or feel mushy.
+If you water it too little, its leaves will start to look wrinkly or pruney.

 9. How often should I fertilize my succulent?